GSA/ckanext-datagovtheme/README.md

 ### Matrix builds

-The existing development environment assumes a full catalog.data.gov test setup.
-This makes it difficult to develop and test against new versions of CKAN (or really any dependency) because everything is tightly coupled and would require us to upgrade everything at once which doesn't really work.
-A new make target `test-legacy` is introduced with a new `docker-compose.legacy.yml` file in order to run tests in the legacy docker environment.

-The "new" development environment drops as many dependencies as possible.
+The development environment drops as many dependencies as possible.
 It is not meant to have feature parity with [GSA/catalog.data.gov](https://github.com/GSA/catalog.data.gov/) or [GSA/inventory-app](https://github.com/GSA/inventory-app/).
 Tests should mock